We’re excited to announce the official release of the Polyboard 7 full version, now available for download and sale.

 Ready to get started with Polyboard 7?

-Make sure you download the new Quick Design libraries as well.
+Make sure you download the new Quick Design libraries as well to benefit from the full power of the software.
 There’s a video on the download page with instructions if you need them.